 How to get rid of fleas in clothes

-- Use the highest water setting, hottest temperature and longest wash cycle as allowed by your washing machine, for clothes that can withstand this harsh treatment.
-This is a sure-fire method for removing fleas in clothes and can kill eggs and larval stages.
+Use the highest water setting, hottest temperature and longest wash cycle allowed by your washing machine for clothes that can withstand this harsh treatment.
+This is a sure-fire method for removing fleas in clothes and can kill eggs and fleas in their larval stages.

 The integrated pest control program

-- Wash and launder regularly– Apart from washing your clothes using the steps given above, wash and clean your pet’s bedding and all household linen including towels, bed sheets, curtains, mattress covers, blankets and comforters etc. If needed, opt for having these dry cleaned or professionally treated.
+Apart from washing your clothes using the steps given above, wash and clean your pet’s bedding and all household linen including towels, bed sheets, curtains, mattress covers, blankets and comforters etc. and if needed, opt for having these dry cleaned or professionally treated.
 You can even take bulky linen to the Laundromat for some heavy duty cleaning.

-- Use natural flea products– Treatment using naturally occurring flea products is another way of getting rid of flea eggs in carpets and rugs.
-The most effective ones include diatomaceous earth powders and borax powders.
+Treatment using naturally occurring flea products is another way of getting rid of flea eggs in carpets and rugs.

-While the flea treatment is taking place, you and your family must take care and wear protective clothes to prevent fleas from biting you.
+While the flea treatment is taking place, you and your family can protect yourselves by wearing clothes that prevent fleas from biting you.
 Lighter colored clothes generally provide fewer hiding places than darker ones.
-You could also wear long trousers and full sleeved shirts as well as thick socks to stop the flea bites.
-Additionally, you must wash all these items as mentioned above to ensure the complete removal of fleas in clothes.
-For more free guides like this, please consider subscribing to my newsletter.
+You can also wear long trousers and full sleeved shirts as well as thick socks to stop the flea bites.
+Additionally, you must wash all these items as mentioned above to ensure the complete removal of fleas in your clothes.